scet2/Kebap_Analysis/README.md

 _Relationship between distance to nearest station (km) and Google rating.
 No clear pattern visible._

 **Correlation Coefficients:**
-- Spearman's = 0.08 (p = 0.274)
+- Spearman's ρ = 0.08 (p = 0.274)
-- Pearson's = 0.119 (p = 0.1.04)
+- Pearson's r = 0.119 (p = 0.104)

 **Interpretation:**
 - There is essentially no meaningful correlation between distance and rating, as the correlation is very weak.
 -  We fail to reject the null hypothesis of no relationship between distance and rating.
 -  Any observed correlation could easily be due to random chance.
 -  Neither of the two correlation metrics reached the statistical significance at 0.05 level.
-Results suggest a 'possible' weak effect that may require larger sample size to detect.
 -  The hypothesis remains unproven in this context.

 ## Limitations
 - Sample size: 112 Restaurants may be insufficient to detect any effect.